-Within Nuclear Fuel, the primary responsibility for U.S. domestic fuel fabrication activities rests with the Vice President of Columbia Fuel Operations.
-The Vice President of Columbia Fuel Operations reports to the Senior Vice President of Nuclear Fuel.
+The CFFF Plant Manager reports to the Senior Vice President of Global Nuclear Fuel Manufacturing.
 The Vice President of Columbia Fuel Operations is the CFFF Plant Manager.
 Copies of detailed organization charts are available at the site.

 2.1.1.2 Positions and Activities within Organizational Operating Units